flirble-lb/flirble-dns-server/README.md

 ## Zone data

-Refer to the file `zones.json` for a complete example.
-Zone data refers to the naming of DNS resource records and specifying what information to respond with whenthat name is queried.
+Refer to the file [`zones.json`](zones.json) for a complete example.
+Zone data refers to the naming of DNS resource records and specifying what information to respond with when that name is queried.

+### Static zone

 DNS resource records are indicated with a straightforward JSON structure: